 Morgan Wilson is the son of a biologist and naturalist, and the apple didn’t fall far from the tree.
 He enjoys studying and teaching about how things work biologically – physiological and behavioral mechanisms to be exact, especially in organisms in their natural environment.
 Morgan teaches courses in the biology and environmental studies programs.
-His research has taken him to the edge of the Arctic, the Appalachian Mountains, the Mississippi Delta, the prairie othole region, and coral reefs of the Caribbean.
+His research has taken him to the edge of the Arctic, the Appalachian Mountains, the Mississippi Delta, the prairie pothole region of North Dakota, and coral reefs of the Caribbean.

 Put him in nature, be it a marsh, meadow, or mountain, and he is a happy man.